 Pet steps and stairs are designed specifically for pets and they are not designed to be used by a person.
 Some are made of wood; others are made of plastic or foam.
 Some are lightweight and very easy to move from room to room; others are heavier or designed for higher surfaces.
 Some are designed for small dogs and cats; others are made specifically for large dogs.

 If you’d like to help your pet get where he wants to go more easily, then a pet steps and stairs may be something to consider.
+We’ve compiled a list of the best top rated pet stairs and steps on Amazon and listed them below.

 We do not endorse or promote any products or companies.
 You should always consult your vet to determine what is most appropriate for your senior pet.